frimtec/pikett-assist/README.md

 #### Alert with notification

 Defines whether an alert for low signal strength creates a notification or not.
-The phone also shows a low signal strength through a vibration pattern, regardless of this setting.
+The phone also indicates low signal strength through a vibration pattern, regardless of this setting.

 #### Supervised subscription (for Dual SIM only)